List of characters in mythology novels by Rick Riordan: Leonidas "Leo" Valdez

 He and Calypso then journey back to Camp Half-Blood, sending a magic scroll ahead to let his friends know he's alive.
-When he does arrive at camp (at the end of The Hidden Oracle), everyone lines up to punch him for keeping them worried for so long.
-As Leo is included in the prophecy of the Grove of Dodona, he and Calypso accept the task to accompany Apollo on his quests in The Dark Prophecy.
 Afterward, he announces that he and Calypso will be living at the Waystation and leading an ordinary life.
 When the prophecy of Trophonius requires that someone must warn Camp Jupiter of an invasion, Leo does the task alone.
 He returns, but later learns of Jason's death.
-In The Tower of Nero, Apollo encounters Leo briefly while visiting the Waystation after becoming a god once again.

 Festus

-Festus is a mechanical dragon made decades ago by the Hephaestus cabin at Camp Half-Blood, and given wings by Leo Valdez years later.
-In The Lost Hero, he transports Jason, Piper, and Leo, before being destroyed by a crash-landing.
-Leo asks Hephaestus to take his head to Bunker Nine at Camp Half-Blood, where he later repairs him, to be the figurehead on the Argo II.
-Festus acts in this role throughout The Mark of Athena and The House of Hades.
+Festus is a mechanical dragon made by the Hephaestus cabin at Camp Half-Blood, and given wings by Leo Valdez years later.
+He was first encountered in The Bronze Dragon where Festus goes on a rampage before being shut down by Percy, Annabeth and Charles Beckendorf, who intend to reprogram Festus.
+In The Lost Hero, Festus has gone out of control ever since Beckendorf's death, but Leo's immunity to fire allows him to corral and tame the bronze dragon.

+Festus transports Jason, Piper, and Leo before being destroyed by a crash-landing at King Midas' mansion.
+Leo asks Hephaestus to take his head to Bunker Nine at Camp Half-Blood, where he later repairs him to be the figurehead on the Argo II.
+Festus acts in this role throughout The Mark of Athena and The House of Hades, acting as the ship's control interface and occasionally helping to defend against attacks.

-In The Blood of Olympus, Festus is secretly rebuilt by Leo and plays a vital role in the defeat of Gaea.
-Festus subsequently resurrects Leo with the Physician's Cure and helps him to rescue Calypso.
+In The Blood of Olympus, Festus is secretly rebuilt by Leo and plays a vital role in the defeat of Gaea, lifting the primordial goddess high in the air where she's weaker and holding Jason and Piper steady as Piper charms the goddess to sleep.
+After Gaea's defeat, Festus resurrects Leo with the Physician's Cure and helps him rescue Calypso.

 In The Trials of Apollo, Festus acts as one of Apollo's allies.
-He is destroyed again in The Dark Prophecy, but is easily rebuilt by Leo who had redesigned Festus in case of such an eventuality.
+In The Burning Maze, Festus transports Leo to Camp Jupiter to warn them of an upcoming attack and is mentioned to have helped to defend the camp.
+In The Tower of Nero, Leo mentions that he's using Festus as his workshop while Leo teaches homeless kids shop skills.